Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Cow & Pig

-* When players give a clue, they point at the cards clued, but say "moo" if it a color clue and "oink" if it is a number clue.
+* When players give a clue, they point at the cards clued, but say "moo" if it a color clue and "oink" if it is a rank clue.

 ### Duck